CCM19/ccm19doks/docs/plugins/2fa.md

 Log in to CCM19 and open the "Account Settings" via the user menu in the upper right corner.

-There, click "Disable 2-factor authentication with a smartphone app" at the bottom.
+There, click on "Disable 2-factor authentication with a smartphone app" at the bottom.

 ![2FA disable dialog in CCM19 backend](../assets/2fa/Screenshot-2FA-Disable.jpg)